w3c/webextensions/proposals/synchronous_data_at_startup.md

 ### Known Consumers

-Classes of privacy extentensions, such as NoScript ([issue 536](https://github.com/w3c/webextensions/issues/536)).
+Classes of privacy extensions, such as NoScript ([issue 536](https://github.com/w3c/webextensions/issues/536)).

 Classes of extensions that modify web pages based on user input,